 Q: How many positions are available?

 A: We currently have four PGY1 residency positions and one PGY2 in Critical Care available.
-We hope to expand the PGY2 program to include Infectious Disease starting in 2018.

 Q: What are the staffing requirements?

 A: Residents are required to work every other weekend.
 In addition, residents are required to work one major and one minor Holiday.
 During this time, the residents will become proficient in our hybrid clinical staffing model.

 Q: What rotations are required?
 What elective rotations are offered?

 A: All residents will complete Orientation in July.
 Schedules are based on resident preference, elective choices, career goals and preceptor availability.
 The initial schedule is set during Orientation and evaluated quarterly based on the resident’s customized plan.

 Q: How are your longitudinal experiences structured and what are the resident requirements for those?